AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50368-fixes-an-issue-where-the-customers-group-id-is-ignored-when-a-customer-is-created-via-async-rest-api-or-async-bul-rest-api.md

 ## Issue

-Customer's group_id is ignored when a customer is created via Async REST API or Async Bulk REST API.
+Customers group_id is ignored when a customer is created via Async REST API or Async Bulk REST API.

 Prerequisites